 🗓 30/08/2023 👤 Tessa Zimmermann

-The Nut Rescue - How to get your nut puree back in tip-top shape!
+The nut rescue - How to get your nut butter back in top shape!

-You probably know it too - full of anticipation you open a jar of nut puree, only to find that a layer of oil has formed on top and a thick, viscous mass has remained at the bottom.
-But don't worry, we've tried several methods to find a solution to this nut puree dilemma.
-Here's how you can easily make your thick nut puree creamy again.
+You probably know it too - full of anticipation you open a jar of nut butter, only to find that a layer of oil has formed on top and a thick, viscous mass has remained at the bottom.
+But don't worry, we've tried several methods to find a solution to this nut butter dilemma.
+Here's how you can easily make your thick nut butter creamy again.

-The Nut Rescue - How to get your nut puree back in tip-top shape!
+The nut rescue - How to get your nut butter back in top shape!

 Why does separation occur?

-Before we tell you how you can easily make your nut puree creamier again, let's take a close look at why the oil settles and the nut puree hardens.
-Oil separation (the settling of a layer of oil on the nut puree) is a natural process that occurs in 100% pure products with no additives.
+Before we tell you how you can easily make your nut butter creamier again, let's take a close look at why the oil settles and the nut butter hardens.
+Oil separation (the settling of a layer of oil on the nut butter) is a natural process that occurs in 100% pure products with no additives.
 The higher the fat content of a product, the faster the oil separates after production.
-Oil separation is therefore a sign of quality and means that your nut puree is free of artificial additives such as stabilizers and emulsifiers.
+Oil separation is therefore a sign of quality and means that your nut butter is free of artificial additives such as stabilizers and emulsifiers.

 In search of the solution